spydx/equinor-ctf-2024/writeups/reversing/Waves/bootplug/README.md

 # Waves
 By: n0k0 and poiko

-This chall was a bit hard to get rendering properly for many users, so there is a video of what is acutally looks like: https://youtu.be/hybopUPKeT8
+This chall was a bit hard to get rendering properly for many users, so there is a video of what is actually looks like: https://youtu.be/hybopUPKeT8

 It should be noted that it can still be solved without the rendering support, but it does help _a lot_.